 Each year on Holy Saturday during the Easter Vigil, thousands of are baptized into the Catholic Church in the United States.
 Parishes welcome these new Catholics through the

 Becoming Catholic (RCIA)

-From September until Easter, RCIA sessions take place on Monday evenings at 7:30 pm, in the Parish Life Center (room 212).
+From September until Easter, RCIA sessions take place on Monday evenings at 7:00 pm, in the Youth Center.
 Please contact RCIA director, Father John Barry, or RCIA coordinator, Joel Whitaker, for the current schedule.

 The Becoming Catholic (RCIA) program includes teachings, Q & A sessions and moving videos as well as discussions on all topics that pertain to Catholic Life.
 If one so chooses, it may lead to becoming a Catholic or completing the rites that form the initiation into Catholic life (Baptism, Confirmation, and Holy Communion offered).
 A team under Fr.
 Barry offers weekly programs of Catholicism information (catechism) and heart conversion.